nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 04 The File System.markdown

+01. Two types of ordinary files are:

+    - **text** file, and

+    - **binary** file.

-01. Ordinary files can be classified into two types: **text** and **binary**.
-A text file generally contains only printable characters from the ASCII character set, whereas a binary file contain characters from the entire spectrum of the ASCII character set.
+    A text file contains only printable characters from the ASCII character set, whereas a binary file can contain characters from the entire spectrum of the ASCII character set.

-    C program source code, Perl script file and ASCII text readme files are examples of text files.
+    C or Jave program source code, Perl or shell script and ASCII text readme file are examples of text file.

-    Compiled C executable, PNG image file and WAV audio file are examples of binary files.
+    Executable program, PNG or JPG image and WAV audio file are examples of binary file.

 ##

-02. A device file helps in accessing a device by making itself available for reading and writing via system calls and by setting appropriate file attributes.
+02. A device file helps in accessing the device by setting appropriate file attributes.

 ##

 03. (i). `mkdir a/b/c`: Won't work.
-Directory `a` and `a/b` need to exist before attempting to create directory `a/b/c`.
+Directory _a_ and _a/b_ need to exist before attempting to create directory _a/b/c_.

     (ii). `mkdir a a/b`: Will work.
-Directory `a` will be created first followed by directory `a/b`.
+Directory _a_ will be created first followed by directory _a/b_.

     (iii). `rmdir a/b/c`: Won't work.
-Directory `a/b/c` does not exist yet.
+Directory _a/b/c_ does not exist yet.

     (iv). `rmdir a a/b`: Will work partially.
-Directory `a` won't be removed as it's non-empty.
-Directory `a/b` will be removed as it's empty.
+Directory _a_ won't be removed as it's non-empty.
+Directory _a/b_ will be removed as it's empty.

-    (v). `mkdir /bin/foo`: Won't work. `/bin` is writable only by the root user.
-To create a file or directory in `/bin`, either login as root user or use `sudo`.
+    (v). `mkdir /bin/foo`: Won't work for ordinary user. _/bin_ is writable only by the root user.

 ##

-04. Either _test_ already exists as a file or directory in the current directory, or the user doesn't have write permission for the current directory.
+04. Either _test_ already exists as a file or directory in the current directory, or the user doesn't have write permission in the current directory.

 ##